jennarms/IskoCards/README.md

 - **Flashcard Management**
     - **Create Flashcard**
-        - **Validation: question and answer fields not empty, notif when not enough storage**
+        - **Validation: question and answer fields not empty, either one of fields are empty, notif when not enough storage**
     - **Edit Flashcard**
-        - **Validation: question and answer folder not empty**
+        - **Validation: question and answer folder not empty, either one of fields are empty,**
     - **Delete Flashcard**
         - **Validation: confirmation before deletion**
     - **Search Bar: Search Flashcard Question**